-Unlicensed activity violations are considered a high priority by the DCA and the board.
+Unlicensed activity violations are considered a high priority by the DCA and the Board.
 As the result of an inspection, owners who are operating unlicensed establishments and owners who employ unlicensed individuals are fined up to \$1,000.00.
 Each unlicensed individual is also cited and fined \$1,000.00.
 Cases involving licensed owners who have been repeatedly cited for employing unlicensed individuals are forwarded to the DAG's office for license discipline.
 Discipline may include license suspension, probation, and/or revocation.

 Complaint cases opened as the result of allegations regarding unlicensed activity continue to account for 40% of the most common allegations.
 Complaints received that allege both health and safety and unlicensed activity violations are categorized as health and safety, so the number of complaints received including unlicensed activity is higher than reflected in the chart below.

-Most Common Complaint Allegations FY 2014/15 FY 2015/16 FY FY 2016/17 2017/18 To tal Health and Safety 1,347 39% 1,310 37% 1,616 41% 1,604 41% 5,877 39% Non-Jurisdictional 312 9% 294 8% 284 7% 319 8% 1,209 8% Incompetence/Negligence 303 9% 333 9% 270 7% 438 11% 1,344 9% Unlicensed 1,523 44% 1,651 46% 1,817 46% 1,555 40% 6,546 44% Total 3,4 85 3,588 3,987 3,588 3,987 3,916 16 14,976
+Most C ommo on Com plain Allega tions F 2 THE WALL PRINCIP F' 2015 F' 2016 F 2 2017 The same of Tot tal Health and Safety 1,347 39% 1,310 37% 1,616 41% 1,604 41% 5,877 39% Non-Jurisdictional 312 9% 294 8% 284 7% 319 8% 1,209 8% Incompetence/Negligence 303 9% 333 9% 270 7% 438 11% 1,344 9% Unlicensed 1,523 44% 1,651 46% 1,817 46% 1,555 40% 6,546 44% Total 3,4 85 3,5 88 3,9 87 3,9 16 14,9 76

-The board has no disciplinary recourse for owners and individuals who are performing services without a board-issued license.
+The Board has no disciplinary recourse for owners and individuals who are performing services without a Board license.
 Administrative citations are issued to unlicensed individuals, but 55 percent of these citations go unpaid.
-Collecting the fines for these citations provides a challenge for the board.
-In order to process a citation for collections, the Franchise Tax Board requires a Social Security number and the collections agency the board has contracted with requires a valid ID number.
+Collecting the fines for these citations provides a challenge for the Board.
+To process a citation for collections, the Franchise Tax Board requires a Social Security number and the collections agency the Board has contracted with requires a valid ID number.
 Unlicensed individuals often do not provide their legal name, current address, or any type of valid photographic identification.
-Without proper identification, the board cannot gather identifying information such as a California Identification number or Driver's License number, birth date, or Social Security information.
+Without proper identification, the Board cannot gather identifying information, such as a California Identification number or Driver's License number, birth date, or Social Security information.

-In an effort to enforce the board's licensing rules and regulations, beginning July 1, 2010, cases which involve unlicensed establishments and unlicensed activity are referred to DOI for assistance.
-The board requests that during a joint board Inspector/DOI Investigator inspection the DOI investigators issue misdemeanor citations to unlicensed owners and unlicensed individuals.
-Those cases are forwarded to the DA's office for prosecution, which could result in probation, board fine recovery, and/or jail time, depending on the county.
+To enforce the Board's licensing rules and regulations, beginning July 1, 2010, cases which involve unlicensed establishments and unlicensed activity are referred to Department of Investigations (DOI) for assistance.
+The Board requests that during a joint board inspector/DOI investigator inspection the DOI investigators issue misdemeanor citations to unlicensed owners and unlicensed individuals.
+Those cases are forwarded to the District Attorney's (DAs) office for prosecution, which could result in probation, board fine recovery, and/or jail time, depending on the county.

-Some establishment owners continue to operate their business without complying with the board's licensing regulations.
-The cited owners and operators do not pay their fines and because the DA's office does not always prosecute cases, the issuance of misdemeanor citations is not always a deterrent.
-The cycle of inspections and non-compliance continues, and the safety of the board's inspectors becomes an issue.
+Some establishment owners continue to operate their business without complying with the Board's licensing regulations.
+The cited owners and operators do not pay their fines and because the DA's office does not always prosecute cases, the issuance of misdemeanor citations is not a strong deterrent.
+The cycle of inspections and non-compliance continues, and the safety of the Board's inspectors becomes an issue.